-->

 REvil config file

-Figure 2: Hard-coded config file, as captured by Alien Labs.
+Figure 2: Hard-coded config file, as captured by LevelBlue Labs.

 REvil ransom note

-Figure 3: Hard-coded ransom note after decoding, as captured by Alien Labs.
+Figure 3: Hard-coded ransom note after decoding, as captured by LevelBlue Labs.

 The malware will loop through the target folder, encrypting the files in it.
 Before encryption, it will check to see if the file has already been encrypted by looking at the filename extension.